Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: Related Work

 \section{Related Work}

-To understand tabular data models from different perspectives, and to make progress towards better real-world performance, a suite of benchmarks with different purposes is needed.
-In prior benchmarking efforts, \citet{grinsztajn2022tree} use diverse tabular datasets for investigating the performance of tree-based methods; \citet{bommert2020benchmark,passemiers2023good,cherepanova2023performance} contribute benchmark datasets to the studies of feature selection; \citet{malinin2021shifts,gardner2023benchmarking} focus on the robustness to distribution shifts.
-Moreover, to bridge the gap between real-world applications and synthetic data, \citet{jesus2022turning} provide a larger scale tabular dataset in finance including practical challenges.
-In contrast, \citet{qian2023synthcity} provide a number of synthetic data generators for a better model development by avoiding practical issues of real-world data, such as selection bias and missing value issues.
-Furthermore, in the context of tabular data synthesis, \citet{hansen2023reimagining} introduce data-centric AI techniques which can provide data profiles, and then propose an evaluation framework to show the importance of integrating data profiles into synthesis models.
-Different from previous efforts, our work provides a new perspective for understanding and improving tabular synthesis models by benchmarking on high-order structural causal information.
+To understand tabular data models from different perspectives and to make progress towards better real-world performance, a suite of benchmarks with different purposes is needed.
+In prior benchmarking efforts,~\cite{grinsztajn2022tree} uses diverse tabular datasets to investigate the performance of tree-based methods; \cite{bommert2020benchmark},~\cite{passemiers2023good} and~\cite{cherepanova2023performance} contribute benchmark datasets to the studies of feature selection;~\cite{malinin2021shifts} and~\cite{gardner2023benchmarking} focus on the robustness to distribution shifts.
+Moreover, to bridge the gap between real-world applications and synthetic data, \cite{jesus2022turning} provides a larger-scale tabular dataset in finance, including practical challenges.
+In contrast, SynthCity~\citep{qian2023synthcity} provides a number of synthetic data generators for better model development by avoiding practical issues of real-world data, such as selection bias and missing value issues.
+Furthermore, in the context of tabular data synthesis,~\cite{hansen2023reimagining} introduces data-centric AI techniques that can provide data profiles, and then propose an evaluation framework to show the importance of integrating data profiles into synthesis models.
+Unlike previous efforts, our work provides a new perspective for understanding and improving tabular synthesis models by benchmarking on high-order structural causal information.
+Related to this, recent work has also discussed the challenges of causal benchmarking and the risk of overly simplistic simulated DAGs~\citep{reisach2021beware}.